Rybar/ggj2018/README.md

 # Global Game Jam 2018

 So it begins!
-The theme this year is
+The theme this year is 'transmission'.